+Would you like to learn how to develop your landscape photography to capture the change of season?
 This course is aimed at those wanting to improve their landscape photography.
-Very often when starting out in photography, the image we take with our camera isn’t the same as the image we see with our eyes; or at least it doesn’t reflect the same feelings of awe and beauty we felt when viewing the scene.
+Very often when starting out in photography, the image we take with our camera isn’t the same as the image we see with our eyes.
+Or at least, it doesn’t reflect the same feelings of awe and beauty we felt when viewing the scene.

 On this course you will learn to use the settings and features of your camera to confidently shoot with more artistic intention; for example, the relationship between aperture and shutter speed and how we can use each of these to creative effect; how to ‘meter’ correctly; and why we should pay attention to ‘white balance’.